sibartlett/Geo/readme.md

 * All ordinates are in degress, unless specified otherwise
 * All measurements are in S.I. units (metres, seconds, etc.), unless specified otherwise
+* The coordinate reference system kis assumed to be WGS-84

 #### License